Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 | AI Curriculum Experts | STEMLearn.AI | Delivery of Python, Data Science, ML, and GenAI modules |

-| Pedagogy & Mentor Trainers | STEMLearn.AI | Conduct of teaching practice, lesson plan design, micro-teaching sessions |
+| Pedagogy & Mentor Trainers | STEMLearn.AI | Teaching practice, lesson plan design, micro-teaching sessions |

 | LMS & Assessment Team | STEMLearn.AI | LMS setup, quiz design, project evaluation, progress tracking |